jafaryor/algorithms-and-data-structures/src/data-structures/hash-table/readme.md

 __Carter and Wegman proposal: `p >= m`__

 ### Perfect hashing
 _Static Dictionary Problem_ is the problem when you are given `n` keys upfront and the set of keys never change.
-You need to build the table which suport searching.
+You need to build the table which support searching.

 __Perfect Hash__ function for a set `S` is a hash function that maps distinct elements in `S` to a set of integers, with no collisions.
 So we will achieve:
 * `O(1)` worst case time for search